ArghyaDas21112001/Simple-Database-/README.md

 # Simple-Database-
-This is a simple database model which can be enhanced with more exciting features suited according to the convenience of the user.
+This is a simple database model ,created using Python , which can be enhanced with more exciting features suited according to the convenience of the user.
 The basic features of the database includes operations :
+--> Insertion of new data in the database
+--> Viewing the database
+--> Seraching along the database using a particular field --> Deletion of a data from the database based on date attribute --> Close button to exit from  the database